 Along with the catalogue of food utensils that have also been turned to gold, Mrs Midas’ anxiety about what is happening is revealed in the way she pours wine with

-glass, goblet, golden chalice.
-The blend of the vowels with the letter 'l' links to the golden luxury of the item, while the harsh alliterative 'g' sound drives home the seriousness of this so-called gift.
+as he picked up the glass, goblet, golden chalice, drank.
+The blend of the vowels with the letter ‘l’ links to the golden luxury of the item, while the harsh alliterative ‘g’ sound drives home the seriousness of this so-called gift.